cypress-io/cypress-docker-images/CONTRIBUTING.md

 Once the PR is merged into the `master` branch, the corresponding images will be pushed to [Docker Hub](https://hub.docker.com/u/cypress) and to the [Amazon ECR (Elastic Container Registry) Public Gallery](https://gallery.ecr.aws/cypress-io) via an automated script run through [CircleCI](circle.yml).
 Please check that the CI jobs pass after merge.
 Any CI failure can cause the release process to be interrupted.

-##### Older versions
+##### Alternate versions

 > Note: Assistance from a member of the Cypress org is required for this process

-In general, [factory/.env](./factory/.env) in the `master` branch should contain the latest versions we officially support.
-If you need to release an older version, do not modify contents in the `master` branch.
+If you need to release alternate versions that do not qualify to be primary versions, do not modify the contents of the [factory/.env](./factory/.env) file in the `master` branch.
+An example would be to publish images including updated [Node.js releases](https://nodejs.org/en/about/previous-releases) in the category "Maintenance LTS" or "Current".
 Instead, carry out the following steps:

 1. Create a feature branch in the form `<cypress-version>-node-<node.js version>-publish`, for example `13.11.0-node-18.20.3-publish`, branched from the `master` branch.
 If you are not a member of the Cypress org, make a request via a new issue to create a feature branch.
 2. Modify [factory/.env](./factory/.env) with the desired versions.
 Do not modify the `FACTORY_VERSION`.
 No new `cypress/factory` image should be published with this process.
 3. Modify [factory/docker-compose.yml](./factory/docker-compose.yml) to comment out the creation of `latest` tags.
 Comment out the `cypress/included` `INCLUDED_IMAGE_SHORT_TAG` to also prevent this tag from being created.
-This step is essential to avoid related tags of existing released images being moved back to point to older images.
+This step is essential to avoid the related tags of any existing released images being moved to point to non-primary images.
 4. Modify [circle.yml](circle.yml) to push releases from the feature branch.
 5. Open a PR which targets the feature branch.
 6. After PR merge, check Docker Hub and the associated new image(s).